 - If he does not confess and his partner does, he will be sentenced to 20 years and his partner will be free.

 - if both confess, they will be sentenced to 5 years in prison.

 - if none confess, they will be sentenced to 1 year in prison.

 - In the “prisoner’s dilemma”, the destiny of each one depends on the actions of the other.
 Individually, confessing would be the best option, but if both do it, the punishment is worse than if both are silent.

 “When you choose something, that has an impact on other people,” says Paul Schweinzer, “The Theory of the Games is to take into account the impact of my decisions on others when I’m going to take them.”
 I think that from these assessments we must take into account the strategies to be followed in a situation of conflict that is presented to us at the mediation table.

 Therefore, it is not a matter of applying this method in any decision-making, but in the strategic ones.
 We try to find agreements or solutions where it is not only pure intuition that we put in value.
 The analysis starts from predictions of the behavior of others, not the behavior itself, without knowing the decisions of the other players.
 It’s what happens in a game of chess.
-The player usually before moving a piece, think about the move of his opponent and anticipate the play to finally win.
-The decision making and analysis are always made looking for a useful function, an objective.
+The player usually before moving a piece thinks about the move of his opponent and anticipates the play to finally win.
+The decision-making and analysis are always made looking for a useful function, an objective.

 “HEART TRANSPLANTATION” APPLIED IN A MEDIATION PROCESS